-Fashion portfolio website features the transparent header navigation
+The fashion portfolio website features the transparent header navigation

 3D Graphics and Animation

-For the recent year, the integration of various 3D graphics into mobile and web interfaces has demonstrated the rocketing growth.
+For the recent year, the integration of various 3D graphics into mobile and web interfaces has demonstrated rocketing growth.
 As well as the diversity of styles and approaches.
 What’s more, many designers move from static images to 3D animation to make webpages and app screens even more dynamic and engaging.

-Creating this kind of graphics is quite a challenge that requires specific skills and artistic eye; also, it’s time-consuming.
+Creating this kind of graphics is quite a challenge that requires specific skills and an artistic eye; also, it’s time-consuming.
 Nevertheless, it’s worth bothering: 3D is always eye-catching and users never pass by not noticing it.
 3D images are a kind of flexible visual content.
 On the one hand, they often look photorealistic which is a big advantage for user interface design: this kind of graphics may save the game in cases when photo content you need is impossible to get or highly expensive.
 On the other hand, designers have room for creative experiments and may create non-realistic images increasing the originality of the user interface.

 The website of the company building sustainable houses integrates 3D visualization of their product in day and night views.

 The health blog applies the 3D animation of body parts as the core visual element on the page